 Read this guide -

-Cruises in Australia Cruises in Australia
+Expedition cruises in Australia Expedition cruises in Australia

-Cruises in Australia
+Expedition cruises in Australia

 Explore the possibilities for small-ship cruises in Australia, including the best options for sailing the Great Barrier Reef and the remote Kimberley region.
 You can also find out about an excellent day cruise (with a theatrical twist) in Tasmania.